 Where to go in Japan

-or road.
+When working out where to go in Japan, you first need to get your head around the fact that it has four main islands, all easily accessible by train or road.
 Honshu is the largest, with the capital Tokyo as its heart.
 The northernmost is Hokkaido, with the winter sports city of Sapporo a wonderful spot to visit any time of year.
 Shikoku is the smallest but sweetest, if walking trails and hot springs are your thing, and Kyushu is the southernmost, subtropical hotspot.
 Which are most peopleís thing.

-to Odawara.
+Hakone is the mountainous region west of Tokyo, accessible by bullet train to Odawara.
 A trip into the mountains is so easy in Japan, with a cable car up soaring over the blue waters of Lake Ashi, to the volcanic crater of Owakudani and, on a clear day, views to Mount Fuji.
 Hakone is the place to take an onsen hot spring bath too.

 A city with a tragic past but vibrant present.
 Totally obliterated by the 1945 atomic bomb, and 70,000 of its residents killed, its reconstruction into the merry metropolis that it is today became a symbol of Japan's post-war pacifism.
 Indeed, it is still central to the campaign to ban nuclear arms.
 There is a lot to take in here, but visits to the A-Bomb dome, Peace Park and Museum are extremely thought provoking.

 Unscathed by WW2 damage, this old canal town has the charm of Amsterdam, and definitely a town to cycle around too.
 Like Holland, you can head into the surrounding countryside by bike, through paddy rather than flower fields, past temples rather than windmills.
 And the historic Bikan district has cafes and shops in converted storehouses and mills to enjoy, albeit selling different wares than Amsterdamís.

 Because itís the ancient capital, you expect to walk into a world of samurais and sentos.
 But Kyoto is a contemporary metropolis, grown organically out of a world of imperial palaces, fourteen UNESCO World Heritage Sites such as the Golden Temple of Kinkakuji and the historic district of Gion, with old wooden buildings squeezed into narrow streets, many now teahouses and restaurants.
 Kyoto is pure cultural chic.

 The winter capital, host of the Winter Olympics in 1998 and main town serving the Joshin'etsukogen National Park.
 Combine the physical therapy of mountain air with spiritual solace, staying at the famous Zenko-ji Buddhist temple.
 This is a place to spend a couple of days, immerse yourself in mountain village culture, and take in the stunning landscape of this Hilda Mountain Range, aka the Northern Japanese Alps.